A parent breastfeeding a baby while sitting on a couch, with a partner holding a tablet.

 What is breastfeeding?

-Simply put, breastfeeding is the process of naturally nourishing newborns with milk produced by a caregiver’s body.
+Simply put, breastfeeding is the process of nourishing newborns with milk produced by a caregiver’s body.
 According to the World Health Organization, breastfeeding is one of the most effective ways to ensure child health and survival, as breast milk is the ideal food for infants.

 Here at The Lactation Network (TLN), we believe breastfeeding is a deeply intimate experience that creates a powerful connection between a parent and child.
 Through breastfeeding, a parent offers not just physical nourishment, but also a sense of comfort and security that helps their baby thrive.
 It’s a shared closeness that strengthens the unspoken understanding between them.